 - 5 Healthcare

 How You Can Resist

-- Call your senator by dialing tel:844-6-RESIST and tell them to oppose the American Health Care Act (AHCA) and to support legislation that supports LGBTQ+ equality.
+- Call your senator by dialing tel:844-6-RESIST and tell them to oppose the American Health Care Act (AHCA) and the Better Care Reconciliation Act (BCRA), to support transgender troops serving in the military and to support LGBTQ+ equality.

 - Find out when your Senators and US Representative are holding Upcoming Events/Opportunities.
 Show up and tell them to support LGBTQ+ equality.

-- Connect people who may need them to Trans/LGBTQ+ Crisis Resources.
+- Connect people who may need them to LGBTQ+ Crisis Resources.